MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 # [Win32](#tab/win32)

-**Should you use default or custom location?**
+**Should you use default or custom UDF location?**

-For Win32 apps, in most cases, you should specify a custom location, rather than using the default UDF location.
+In most cases, you should specify a custom UDF location, rather than using the default UDF location.
 This ensures that the WebView2 control has Write access so that the WebView2 control is able to create the UDF and then write to it.

 You should specify the same folder where all other app data is stored.

-**How do you specify a custom location?**
+**How do you specify a custom UDF location?**

 Include the `userDataFolder` parameter when using [ICoreWebView2Environment](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2environment).<!-- todo: Dev: doesn't make sense; you don't call an interface, need more specific API usage, what iface member do you call? -->